zkpassport/zkpassport-docs/docs/examples/kyc.md

   .disclose("expiry_date")
   // This is sensitive information, so be careful when handling it .disclose("document_number")
+  // Check the user is not on any of the available sanctions lists (US, UK, EU, Switzerland) .sanctions()
+  // Verify the person generating the proof is the one on the ID .facematch("strict")
   .done();

 onResult(({ verified, result }) => {